Zedikon/PECF/README.md

 # PECF
 (Python easy configuration file's)

-PECF is my config. language for python.
+PECF is my config. language for python with a syntax similar to yaml but having differences from yaml.
 It is only developing, so please do not judge strictly.
 I will be glad of any constructive criticism.
 PECF is very easy and understood for people.
 At this stage PECF has no division into int or string but it will be adding in nearest updates.

 # Why PECF?